Nickchapman3773/Uranium-Fever/README.md

 ## Animation & Visual
 - 3rd Person Camera Overhaul - Adds modernized camera features, such as shoulder swapping, smooth interactive camera movement, and fully fleshed out customizable camera positioning.
-- Armed to the Teeth Redux - Allows the player to holster 4 weapons on their body at once.
+- Armed to the Teeth Redux - Allows the player to holster 4 weapons on their body simultaneously.
-- Titans of the New West 2.0 - A complete reimagining and retexturing of power armor to achieve a much more heavy and imposing aesthetic.
+- Titans of the New West - A complete reimagining and retexturing of power armor to achieve a much more heavy and imposing aesthetic.
 Also including many new features, animations, and sound effects.
-- B42 Optics - Seamlessly adds dual-render scopes into the game.
+- B42 Optics - Seamlessly adds dual-rendered scopes into the game.
 - B42 True Learning - Adds contextual lean when aiming out from corners.
 - Enhanced Movement - A complete movement overhaul and expansion, featuring bug fixes, diagonal movement, enhanced sprinting, enhanced sneaking, animated prone framework, and new animations.
-- Modern Stagger Animations - A complete replacement for stagger animations made via motion capture.
+- Modern Stagger Animations - A complete replacement for stagger animations made through motion capture.
 Greatly enhances the flow of combat.
-- Simple Attack Reactions - Adds animations to NPCs in response to being injured.
-Greatly enhances the flow of combat.
+- Simple Attack Reactions - Adds animations to NPCs in response to injury, further enhancing the flow of combat.
 - Ragdolls & Death Throes - Dramatically improves ragdoll behavior to create more realistic pain and death animations.
 - New Vegas Reloaded & Salamand3r's Helios Preset - A custom graphical extender that injects various new effects into the game.
 Helios utilizes this framework to make uniquely customized and independent world space visuals.
-This is, arguably, the most beautiful expression of the DC and Mojave Wastelands.
+This is, arguably, the most beautiful aesthetic expression available for Fallout.
 - Desert Natural Weathers - A complete overhaul of the weathers of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weathers.

 # <p align=center>Requirements</p>